-On-time attendance at all scheduled class and lab meetings is unconditionally expected.
-If you arrive late for class or lab, you will be marked absent.
-Two late arrivals will be excused provided that you advise Dr. R. immediately after class or lab.
+On-time attendance at all scheduled class and lab meetings and remaining for the entire duration of the session are unconditionally expected.
+If you arrive late for class or lab, you may not be allowed into the classroom & will not be given credit for participating in that session.
+Two late arrivals will be excused provided that you advise Dr. R. immediately after the class or lab as to the circumstances.
+If you are to leave class or lab early, you are to advise Dr. R. before the beginning of that session to receive participation credit.
 If you are to miss a class, quiz, exam or lab due to illness or other legitimate reason, you must advise Dr. R. prior to, or on the day that it is scheduled.
 If you do not do so, there will be no possibility of making up any missed work or of being excused from assignments, activities or the material presented.
 Notifying Dr. R. can be done by calling: (925) 969-4216 or sending an e-mail to Dr. R. If you miss a cumulative total of 8 laboratories and/or lectures regardless of the reasons, you may be dropped from the course.
-[College policy provides for a student being dropped from a course if the student misses a cumulative total of two weeks of class/lab meetings.]
+[College policy provides for a student being dropped from a course if a student misses a cumulative total of two weeks of class/lab meetings.]